 As a result of his experiment, Mayo was able to discover that job satisfaction among workers was difficult to achieve through short-term incentives offered to them, but preferably through participation in discussions.
 However, Mayo’s management approach is not fundamentally an alternative to Taylor’s scientific management theory.
 But the fact that he presented a piece of evidence to back up his claim gave his work more value and made it difficult for management scholars like F W Taylor to ignore.

 Before Mayo’s studies drew the relationship between productivity and social factors, things were a bit different.
-And before his studies, the productivity of employees in the workplace where considered to depend entirely on the wages paid and working condition.
+And before his studies, the productivity of employees in the workplace was considered to depend entirely on the wages paid and working conditions.
 But his work pointed out that work satisfaction had more of a massive impact on productivity.

 George Elton Mayo’s Key Theories

 Mayo did leave his footprint in management thinking with his experiment; a study conducted in West Electric’s Hawthorne plant located in Chicago, which has over 29,000 workers.
 The company opened the door to the National Research Council to carry on with their experiment that focuses on the relationship between the efficiency of employees and workplace lighting.
 The study was carried out in the year 1924.

 The idea of this experiment was to figure out the impact different incentives have on worker’s productivity.
 So the entire workers in the plant were shared into two groups for this purpose.
 One of the groups was regarded as the control while the other was the main group.
 And in the main group, the lighting condition was increased so know if worker’s productivity will increase, and it did.